Midwife – female personnel only

 The general requirements and conditions apply to all the international staff.

-- at least 3 years’ continuous relevant practice in hospital settings;
+- at least 3 years of relevant clinical practice;

 - delivery room experience is essential.